-Carrie-Anne Moss was born on August 21, 1967, in Vancouver, British Columbia, as youngest of two children of Barbara and Melvyn Moss.
+Carrie-Anne Moss was born in Vancouver, British Columbia, as youngest of two children of Barbara and Melvyn Moss.
 At age 20, she moved to Europe to pursue a career in modeling; in Spain she was cast in a regular role in the TV show Dark Justice (1991), which was produced in Barcelona for its first season, and she followed it to the shooting locations in Los Angeles the next year.
 Later she appeared in numerous commercials and TV series, including Matrix (1993), which coincidentally presaged the movie that would make her famous, as well as Models Inc. (1994) and F/X: The Series (1996).

 Moss got an unexpected and high-profile breakthrough when she was cast as the character Trinity in Matrix (1999) opposite Keanu Reeves and Laurence Fishburne.